openedx-unsupported/metrics-dashboard/README.md

 You can run a full grimoirelab instance locally from the `experimental/` directory.

-1. Copy the `credentials-example.cfg` file into `conf/credentials.cfg`.

-   Update it to provide a API tokens for the sources you want to import (see comments for details).
+1. Change directories to `experimental/`.
 1. Copy the `dot_env` file into `.env`.
    Update it to provide credentials and URLs for the relevant services.
+1. Copy the `credentials-example.cfg` file into `conf/credentials.cfg`.

+   Update it to provide credentials for the services and sources you want to import (see comments for details).
+1. Create and enable a python3 virtual environment, and run `make requirements`.
 1. Run `make dev.up` to download and run the docker containers.
 1. Run `make mordred.logs` to watch the mordred container logs.

-   Once Sir Mordred is running, you can also watch `logs/all.log` for data processing progress.
+   Once mordred is running, you can also watch `logs/all.log` for data processing progress.
 1. Visit http://localhost:5601 to view the Grimoire dashboard.

    Processing the sources in `conf/simple-projects.json` will take some time, but you can view incremental progress there.